When you continuously challenge your thinking patterns, like imposter syndrome, doubt, or fear, then you’re teaching your brain a new way to operate.

 As a young girl she would undergo an intense spinal surgery before being told her athletic career was over.
 Her response?
 Well, I guess they don’t know me.”

 In her twenties, she constructed one of the most extensive underground poker networks only to see it all seized by the FBI.
 Battling for her freedom, she leaned on integrity and ownership to create a fresh slate for herself.
-When she had the opportunity to work with a major Hollywood producer, she fought to be portrayed as more than just another female archetype who would get swept off her feet.
+When she had the opportunity to work with a major Hollywood producer, she fought to be portrayed as more than just another female archetype getting swept off her feet.

-Through it all, Molly has learned that being internally aware is crucial to being her best self.
 Now, as someone who deeply embraces meditation, she uses self-awareness to teach other women about their (and she emphasizes), own power.

 1. Forget About the Naysers